ballerina-platform/ballerina-dev-website/learn/using-the-openapi-tools.md

 `--service-name`  This is an optional parameter.
 If you are interested in naming generated files by the given name, you can use this parameter in the command.

-You can give the specific tags and operations that you need to document as services without documenting all the operations using these optional commands `--tags` and `--operations`.
+You can give the specific tags and operations that you need to document as services without documenting all the operations using these optional `--tags` and `--operations` commands.

 `(-o|--output)` is an optional parameter.
 You can give the output path for the generated files.
 If not it will take the execution path as the output path.